The day my ‘second home,’ the Capitol, was overtaken by mob

 There would be cool moments and lots of genuine news — Senate Majority Leader Mitch McConnell, R-Ky., finally telling Trump of the folly of trying to get Congress to overturn the will of voters — even though the outcome was clear before the debate started.

-If you’ve seen “Mr. Smith Goes to Washington” you’ve seen my work area since a scene from the movie was filmed there more than 70 years ago.
-(The Senate chamber was a soundstage).
+If you’ve seen “Mr. Smith Goes to Washington” you’ve seen my work area since a press gallery scene from the movie was filmed there more than 70 years ago.
+(The Senate chamber, however, was a soundstage).
 It overlooks the north lawn of the Capitol, where a steady march of insurgents began ominously arriving.
+The Senate pros who have offices near the chamber started getting nervous.

 The crowd had an urgency and was moving around to the East Front where an ancient window offered a limited angle as the throng eyed three sets of steps up to the Capitol — Senate, House, and the main, middle set of stairs — which were being blocked by Capitol Police.
 But I know the doors are strong and I didn’t worry.
 The building has been essentially closed to the general public for months because of the pandemic.

 It was time to watch the Senate floor, off and on.
-Proceedings are televised, but I like to watch from the overhead gallery to see the body language and pick up things the cameras don’t catch, like the rapt attention paid when McConnell addressed his colleagues.
+Proceedings are televised, but I like to watch from the overhead gallery to see the body language and pick up things the cameras don’t catch, like the rapt attention paid when McConnell upbraided Trump.

 But I was at my desk when the Senate suddenly gaveled out of session.
 I jumped to check it out.
 Soon word came to huddle in the chamber.
 “Lock the doors,” gallery staff was instructed.
 That’s the safe space.
 So it was then when maybe a dozen reporters and aides in the gallery and virtually the entire Senate huddled inside.
 Tight COVID-19 quarters despite the masks.